White lemonquail

 Color and pattern male

-Neck: the large feathers of the hackle are completely white; the smaller feathers, higher up in the hackle towards the throat, are also white but with yellow veining and a very narrow yellow edge.
+Neck: large feathers of the hackle complete white; smaller feathers higher in the hackle towards the throat, white with a very narrow yellow edge and shaft.

-Shoulders and back: each feather has a white triangular center with warm lemon-yellow barbs; the back feathers also have bright yellow veining; the back feathers, broad under the hackle, become narrower on the back and longer on the lower back.
+Shoulders and back: each feather has a white triangular center with warm lemon-yellow barbs; back feathers also have a bright yellow shaft; back feathers, broad under the hackle, become narrower on the back and longer on the lower back.

-Saddle: hackle feathers white with yellow veining and broad lemon-yellow barbs.
+Saddle-hackle: white with yellow shaft and broad lemon-yellow barbs.

-Tail: steering-feathers; sickles and greater coverts white, lesser coverts white with lemon-yellow edging.
+Tail: steering-feathers, sickles, greater coverts white; lesser coverts white with lemon-yellow edge.

-Wings: bow feathers white with a narrow lemon-yellow edge.
-Greater coverts lemon-yellow with a glossy white, spangle-shaped pattern at the tip, forming two white wing bars.
+Wings: bow-feathers white with a narrow lemon-yellow edge; greater lemon-yellow with a, glossy white, spangle at the tip, forming a white wingbar.

 Primary-flights: white.

-Secondary-flights: inner vane white; outer vane mostly yellow, the tip of the feather is white; when the wing is closed, a wing-triangle is formed.
+Secondary-flights: inner-vane white; outer-vane mostly yellow, tip of the feather white, when the wing is closed, a wing-triangle is formed.

-Breast and front of neck: brilliant lemon-yellow overall, each feather has a slightly lighter vein and edge.
+Breast and front of neck: overall brilliant lemon-yellow, each feather has a slightly lighter edge and shaft.

 Belly: slightly darker than the breast.